PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: PyNET-Q Q

-For distillation loss, we distill the intermediate features of early layers in level 1.
-This is because we removed lower levels in PyNET-\QxQ{}, and PyNET-\QxQ{} level 1 should behave similar to the combination of all lower levels (level 2 to 5) of PyNET.
-For a feature distillation, we compute $L_2$ difference between intermediate features.
-However, the teacher and the student have different spatial dimensions of features, where previous studies \cite{srdistill1,fakd,lsfd} introduced additional regressors or extracted statistical information from features.
-We also add $1\times1$ regressors $R$ and compare the intermediate features of level 1.
-For the $i$-th step of progressive distillation when the student model $S$ learns from the $i$-th teacher $T_i$, the distillation loss $\mathcal{L}^{(i)}_{DS}$ is given by
+For distillation loss, we distill the intermediate features of the early layers in level~1.
+This is because we removed lower levels of PyNET, and PyNET-Q$\times$Q level~1 should behave similarly to the combination of all lower levels (levels 2 to 5) of PyNET.
+For feature distillation, we calculate the $L_2$ difference between intermediate features.
+However, the teacher and student have different spatial dimensions of features, which is why previous studies~\cite{srdistill1,fakd,lsfd} introduced additional regressors or extracted statistical information from features.
+We also add $1\times 1$ regressors $R$ and compare the intermediate features of level~1.
+For the $i$-th step of progressive distillation, when the student model $S$ learns from the $i$-th teacher $T_i$, the distillation loss $L^{(i)}_{DS}$ is given by

-where ${F}_{S}$ and ${F}_{T_i}$ denote intermediate feature map of level 1 from the student $S$ and the teacher $T_i$, respectively.
+where $F_S$ and $F_{T_i}$ denote intermediate feature maps of level~1 from the student $S$ and the teacher $T_i$, respectively.